kawo/laravel-blade.tmbundle/README.md

 ###Installation

-Download && double-click on 'Laravel Blade.tmbundle'.
+* Download
+* Unzip
+* Rename 'laravel-blade.tmbundle-master' to 'laravel-blade.tmbundle'
+* Double-click on it